yousefalatari/ma1sd/docs/threepids/session/session.md

 If a federated lookup was performed, Identity servers would try to find the 3PID bind at the `gmail.com` server, and not `example.org`.

-As mxisd is built for self-hosted use cases, mainly for orgs/corps, this is usually not a problem for emails.
+As ma1sd is built for self-hosted use cases, mainly for orgs/corps, this is usually not a problem for emails.
 Sadly, there is currently no mechanism to make this work for phone numbers.

 ## Notifications